* U.S. job growth surges, wage growth remains tepid

 "It is still more likely than not that the Fed will cut rates but the odds have decreased somewhat," said Scott Brown, chief economist at Raymond James in St. Petersburg, Florida.

 "The 50 basis point cut should be priced out completely at this point."

 Wall Street's main indexes have rallied to record levels on hopes of a looser monetary policy from the Fed and other major central banks in the wake of a slowdown in global growth.

-The Philadelphia chip index slipped 1% after Samsung Electronics Co Ltd forecast a steep plunge in its second-quarter operating profit, as a supply glut and rising tariffs hit global demand for electronics.
+Chipmakers were hit by Samsung Electronics Co Ltd's weak second-quarter forecast, as a supply glut and rising tariffs hit global demand for electronics.